 Chicago Marathon 2015 Training Recap

 Obviously I've been busy and training has been going okay although my marathon goals have changed from the beginning of training.
-Since I'm being on training, here's a big ol' 4 week recap
+Since I'm being on training, here's a big ol' 4 week recap.

 Week 11

+Week 11 was a really great week of training with just over 40 miles in for the week.
+I've added at least one day a week of just lifting in the gym at school which makes me happy.
+My tempo run this week was done on a cooler day, and it was one of those runs where my tempo paces felt really natural.
 This week I did a really solid 20 mile run despite falling and scraping my knee in the dark on the first mile of the run as I was on my way to meet up with a group to run with.
 My knee was a little sore but my hand took a bit hit.
 I awkwardly tried to hold a tissue on my hand during the run and cleaned it all up after I got him.
 Falling during running will never not be embarrassing.
 I also happened to be decked on in my new favorite Brooks Running hat and an appropriate Brooks shirt.

 Post-run Cream Cruiser ice cream sandwiches at the farmer's market also make me feel better about my fall (see bandaged knee).